Improving Transferability of Adversarial Examples via Bayesian Attacks: Background and Related Work

-\textbf{Background on adversarial examples. } Given a benign input $\rvx$ with label $y$ and a substitute model $f_\rvw$ with full knowledge of architecture and parameters $\rvw$, gradient-based approaches generate adversarial examples by optimizing $\ell_p$-bounded perturbations $\Deltax$ to maximize the prediction loss $L$:
+Given a benign input $\rvx$ with label $y$ and a victim model $f_\rvw$ with full knowledge of architecture and parameters $\rvw$, gradient-based approaches generate adversarial examples $\rvx^{\mathrm{adv}}$ within the $\ell_p$-bounded neighborhood of $\rvx$ to maximize the prediction loss $L$:

 where $\epsilon$ is the perturbation budget.

 FGSM~\cite{Goodfellow2015} is a simple one-step attack method to obtain adversarial examples in the $p=\infty$ setting:

 The iterative variant of FGSM, I-FGSM~\cite{Kurakin2017}, is capable of generating more powerful attacks: